UPC/ravada/docs/docs/INSTALL_devel.rst

 Daemons
 -------

-Ravada has two daemons that must run on the production server:
+Ravada has two daemons that must run on the server:

 - ``rvd_back`` : must run as root and manages the virtual machines
 - ``rvd_front`` : is the web frontend that sends requests to the backend